 Menstrual cycle: everything you need to know about the female cycle

-What does the menstrual cycle mean?
+What is the menstrual cycle?

-Estrogen and progesterone: the best known
+Estrogen and progesterone: the best-known hormones

 Follicle-stimulating hormone (FSH) and luteinizing hormone (LH)